 - Lactase: Breaks down lactose and is found in dairy products

 - Sucrase: Breaks down sucrose into simpler sugars

-You can see that each type of enzyme has a particular job to do—some break down certain types of foods, and some break down other types.
+Furthermore, you can see that each type of enzyme has a particular job to do—some break down certain types of foods, and some break down other types.
 Once the foods are broken down into nutrients, these nutrients are absorbed into the wall of the small intestine, and then they move into the bloodstream.
 The blood then takes the nutrients throughout the body and delivers it to the cells that need it.

-In healthy people, these enzymes do the work of breaking down foods into their smaller components, and everything works as it should.
+Moreover, in healthy people, these enzymes do the work of breaking down foods into their smaller components, and everything works as it should.

 What Happens When Digestive Enzymes Don’t Work Properly?